 The program of study offers students both intellectual growth and marketable technical skills.
 Students who plan graduate work in sociology or related fields will likewise be introduced to the core studies necessary for the pursuit of their respective disciplines.
 Included in the curriculum are concentrations in:

-Organizational and Social Change
+Culture and Social Change

-Students will acquire a global perspective and the conceptual tools necessary to work in a variety of professional settings and academic positions
+Students will acquire a global perspective and the conceptual tools necessary to work in a variety of professional settings and academic positions.

 Students will learn about the causes of crime, how to measure the extent of crime, and how to critically examine the approaches used to prevent, sanction, and change criminal behavior.